collaborativebioinformatics/The_X_team/README.md

 ## Introduction

-Benchmarking SVs is not always easy so here we provide a new method for verifying the presence of an SV using haplotype-resolved assemblies.
+Benchmarking SV calling results is not always easy so here we provide a new method for verifying the presence of an SV using haplotype-resolved assemblies and compare results to Truvari.

 # What is XSVLen?